kaaengine/kaa/docs/tutorial/part03.rst

 Implement higher-tier logic in controller classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's now write a controller class to manage a Player.
+Let's now write a controller class to manage the Player.
 Generally we want the controller classes to be used
 for higher-tier logic such as interactions between in-game objects and other classes (controllers or other in-game
 objects), managing collections, handling input, and so on...